heavyParsnip/JimbosMoonVacation/README.md

   - 5 Finisher Blinds to both challenge you and test your patience

 # Configurable!
 Are Lunar Cards diluting your shop pool?
 Have a different Reverse Tarot Card mod you like better?
-Blinds pissing you off? or do you simply hate the Jokers I toiled to balance and floundered to draw art for?
+Blinds pissing you off?
+Hate my Jokers?
-*Look no further!* JMV is fully configurable; you can turn off individual features as you like from the mod config menu.
+*Fear not...* JMV is fully configurable.
+You can turn off individual features as you like from the mod config menu.
 Happy configuring!

 # Installation Guide
 Requires `lovely-0.7.1` and `steamodded-1.0.0~BETA~0509c` or newer